Klas Lundström

 Klas Julius Lundström (19 February 1889 – 26 March 1951) was a Swedish track and field athlete who competed in the 1912 Summer Olympics.
 He finished 13th in the individual cross country competition (ca. 12 km).
-This was the sixth best Swedish result, so he was not awarded with a medal in the team cross country competition, where only the best three were honored.
+This was the sixth-best Swedish result, so he was not awarded a medal in the team cross country competition, where only the best three were honoured.
 He also participated in the 5000 m event but failed to reach the final.